JOBY

 Bullish

-- Strong Balance Sheet with Minimal Debt: The company has a robust current ratio of 24.09 and a very low debt-to-equity ratio of 0.043.
-This ample liquidity, supported by recent equity raises ($594.4M in Q4), provides a multi-year runway to fund certification and initial scaling without immediate solvency risk.
+• Strong Balance Sheet with Minimal Debt: The company has a robust current ratio of 24.09 and a debt-to-equity ratio of just 0.04, providing ample liquidity to fund its cash-burn phase without immediate solvency risk.
+This financial flexibility is critical for navigating the extended pre-profitability period.

 Bearish